 New Bedford Harbor Welcomes You

-located on the Southeastern Massachusetts coast
+located on the SouthCoast of Massachusetts on Buzzards Bay

 About the Port of New Bedford

 Our Harbor is the city's greatest natural resource, economically and historically.
 Find out what makes our Harbor so special and the City so remarkable.
 You'll see all the agencies that keep the Port and City running.
+Read about the EPA Clean up and how it might affect you.

 Commercial Fishing